By Alexi Falson, 31 May, 2021

 How Much Can Georgie Save You?

-Using Georgie’s car buying service, you can save an average of $17,015 by sourcing one of our car specialists to help you find the best value model for you.
+Using Georgie’s car buying service, you could save an average $8,512 by sourcing one of our car specialists to help you find the best value model for you.

 Is it Comfortable to Drive?